david-andrew-k/TDD_Junior_Skills_Session/README.md

 The goal of this repository is to practice TDD principles by implementing validation logic for usernames and passwords based on the provided requirements.

-Requirements for Username and Password validation are provided in separate markdown files:
+**Requirements for Username and Password validation are provided in separate markdown files:**
 - [Username Requirements](docs/UsernameRequirements.md)
 - [Password Requirements](docs/PasswordRequirements.md)

 Tests should be written first (in the `UserTest` class) to cover the validation rules, followed by the implementation of the validation logic in the `User` class.

-### TDD Overview
-For those new to TDD, the basic cycle is Red-Green-Refactor:

-#### Red
-- **Write a Test**: Start by writing a test for a new feature or functionality.
-- **Run the Test**: Run the test to see it fail (since the feature is not yet implemented).
-#### Green
-- **Write Code**: Write the minimum amount of code necessary to make the test pass.
-- **Run Tests Again**: Run all tests to ensure the new test passes and no other tests are broken.
-#### Refactor
-- **Refactor the Implementation**: Clean up the code while ensuring all tests still pass.
-- **Repeat**: Continue this cycle for each new feature.
+If you are new to TDD, please refer to the [TDD Overview](docs/setup_instructions/TDD_Overview.md) for a brief explanation of the TDD cycle.

 ## Branches
 - `main`: The main branch contains everything that you need to try out some Test-Driven Development.